Factors Affecting Child Growth and Development

 How Are Growth and Development Defined?

 Although the terms growth and development are used synonymously, they have different meanings biologically.
-Growth refers to physical characteristics such as height, weight, size, etc., while developments refers to qualitative changes to growth in a series of orderly and meaningful changes which lead to maturity.
-Growth and development contribute to each other and are inseparable and occur simultaneously.
-For example, most babies by the time they grow to be 8 months old, can sit up and this is a milestone they reach as part of their development.
+Growth refers to the incremental changes in physical characteristics such as height, weight, size, etc., while development refers to qualitative changes to growth in an orderly and meaningful fashion which results in maturity.
+Growth and development contribute to each other, are inseparable, and occur simultaneously.
+For example, most babies, by the time they grow up to be 8 months old, can weigh around 8 to 10 kilograms and can sit up.